The January/February issue of our AchievABLE™ Newsletter contains stories on the following:

 3. In most months, my income is higher than my expenses and, even though I would love to save money in an ABLE account, I rarely have extra income to save.
 I thought people who received SSI and/or SSDI were not allowed to work so are there any strategies for finding income to save in an ABLE account?

 There is good news!
-Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI), including adult disability beneficiaries and disabled widow(er) beneficiaries, are encouraged to work to their fullest ability.
+Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI), including childhood disability beneficiaries and disabled widow(er) beneficiaries, are encouraged to work to their fullest ability.
 The Social Security Administration (SSA) provides work supports to help people keep their benefits, including their medical benefits, while working.
 WISE information events provide general information.
 In addition, a beneficiary who is ready to work, or who is working, may request free benefits counseling to learn which work supports can help them to save more in their ABLE account.
 There are even more work supports and services for youth ages 14 to 21.
 Earnings may be saved in the ABLE account!

 - $12,760 for residents of the continental U.S.A. or